Total: 100 (last updated 23 October)

 A man in his 40s died at HMP Thameside after being found with a slash wound to his throat at around 2.37am on 12 January.
 A man in his 30s was arrested on suspicion of murder but the Metropolitan Police said officers were investigating whether the wound was self-inflicted or the result of an assault.
 They later confirmed they were treating the death as non-suspicious.

-Unexplained death of John Kercher, 77, who was found with a broken arm and leg on Windmill Road, Croydon, at 7.30pm on 13 January.
+Death of John Kercher, 77, who was found with a broken arm and leg on Windmill Road, Croydon, at 7.30pm on 13 January.
 He died in hospital on 1 February.
-Detectives said he may have been hit by a car.
+Detectives initially said he may have been hit by a car but later revealed he had died of a fall.

 Unexplained death of a 33-year-old man who fell from a building in High Road, north Finchley, at 3.20pm on 12 February.
 Police initially said they were treating it as suspicious and arrested a woman on suspicion of murder.
 She was later released on bail and police said the death was being treated as unexplained.

-A woman was found dead in a car park off Radbourne Close on the Nye Bevan Estate in Lower Clapton, Hackney, at 12.10pm on 28 April.
-Two men were arrested on suspicion of murder.
+Melody Dyer, 29, was found dead in a car park off Radbourne Close on the Nye Bevan Estate in Lower Clapton, Hackney, at 12.10pm on 28 April.
+Two men were initially arrested on suspicion of murder but a postmortem found she had died of the combined toxic effects of alcohol, methadone and cocaine.
+Police said it was not being investigated as a homicide.

 Melvin Trotman, 35, from South Woodford, was found unconscious following reports of a fight at a residential address on Cross Road, Chadwell Heath, at 10.20pm on 27 May.
 He died in hospital on 29 May.
 Detectives are treating the death as unexplained and are awaiting further postmortem tests.
 A 25-year-old man was arrested on suspicion of attempted murder before being released on bail.